Are you a mathematically minded person and possess good analytical abilities?

-The entire course work comprises 4 parts that we are going to look at here in detail:
+The entire coursework comprises four parts that we are going to look at here in detail:

 Step 1: Complete The Part 1 or Foundation Program

-The journey to pursuing an Actuary profession starts with studying an undergraduate actuarial degree i.e., a bachelor’s degree in actuarial studies.
+Pursuing an Actuary profession starts with studying for an undergraduate actuarial degree, such as a bachelor’s degree in actuarial studies.

-The degree provides comprehensive knowledge on 8 basic subjects such as:
+The degree provides comprehensive knowledge of eight basic subjects such as:

 Probability & mathematical statistics